Ed Jones (racing driver): DTM

 In December 2019, it was announced that Jones would be driving for Audi in the 2020 DTM series.

-However, he was replaced by Harrison Newey in the beginning of the season as he was stuck in Dubai due to travel restrictions because of COVID-19.
+However, Jones was replaced by Harrison Newey in the beginning of the season as he was stuck in Dubai due to travel restrictions because of COVID-19.

 Return to IndyCar

 Return to Dale Coyne Racing (2021)

 In January 2021, Dale Coyne Racing announced they had re-signed Jones to compete in the 2021 IndyCar season.
 Despite qualifying in eleventh place for the 2021 Indianapolis 500, Jones would end the race in 28th place and was a lap down behind the leading cars.

 The team announced in December that Jones was to be replaced by David Malukas for 2022.